 Here is the problem.

-Residential cast iron boilers the industry usually try to keep the flow rate between a 20f and 40f delta-T. To do this the flow rate must be kept within a range for the boiler.
-To determining the flow rate is simple.
+Residential cast iron boilers, the industry usually tries to keep the flow rate between a 20°F and 40°F delta-T. To do this, the flow rate must be kept within a range for the boiler.
+Determining the flow rate is simple.
 Find the DOE input of the boiler.
-Let's use the above boiler of 150,000 btu.
+Let's use the above boiler of 150,000 BTU.
 A 20f delta-T can be determined by dividing the DOE output by 10,000.
-In our example 150,000/10.000=15 gpm.
-To get the flow at a 40f delta-T divide the 20f in half.
-A 20f to 40f Delta-T for a 150,000 btu doe output boiler the flow rate should be between 7.5 and 15 gpm.
+In our example, 150,000/10,000 = 15 gpm.
+To get the flow at a 40F delta-T, divide the 20F in half.
+A 20f to 40f Delta-T for a 150,000 BTU DOE output boiler, the flow rate should be between 7.5 and 15 gpm.

-Generally speaking a flow rate below 7.5 gpm in this example, would cause the boiler to short cycle lowering the boiler efficiency.
-If the flow rate is above 15 gpm the boiler would struggle to get the water temperature up in the boiler.
-This can cause the building to take much longer to reach thermostat setpoint, and possibly condensing for a longer time during operation.
+Generally speaking, a flow rate below 7.5 gpm in this example would cause the boiler to short-cycle, lowering the boiler efficiency.
+If the flow rate exceeds 15 gpm, the boiler will struggle to achieve the desired water temperature.
+This can cause the building to take much longer to reach the thermostat setpoint, and possibly condense for a longer time during operation.

 There are variables to consider when changing a boiler or installing a new system.
 These consist of the following.

-• Disclaimer: The information found on this website is for informational purposes only.
-All preventive maintenance, service, installations should be reviewed on a per job situation.
+Disclaimer: The information found on this website is for informational purposes only.
+All preventive maintenance, service, and installations should be reviewed on a per-job basis.
 Any work performed on your heating system should be performed by qualified and experienced personnel only.
-Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property or bodily injury for applied information found on this website.
+Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property, or bodily injury resulting from the applied information found on this website.